Genability/newman-fixes/README.md

+# Genability Bugfix Fork of Postman's Newman
+This is a Genability fork of [Postman's Newman](https://github.com/postmanlabs/newman) to enable us to submit bugfixes.

+---

 <a href="https://www.postman.com/"><img src="https://assets.getpostman.com/common-share/postman-logo-horizontal-320x132.png" /></a><br />
 _Manage all of your organization's APIs in Postman, with the industry's most complete API development environment._